ADHOLibDH/dh2019-preconference/cfp.md

 * For panel sessions: General abstract (300-500 words) outlining the proposed discussion, description of panelists Contact info and a short description of research interests of the authors.

 The pre-conference will be held off-site in the KB National Library of the Netherlands.
-Transportation to and from Utrecht to Den Haag will be arranged.
+Transportation to and from Utrecht to The Hague will be arranged for participants.
 By submitting an abstract, authors agree that at least one presenter will be present in person or via remote access according to the ADHO guidelines for remote presentations.
 Abstracts and papers/sessions are accepted in all official ADHO languages (English, Spanish, German, French, and Italian).
 However, no translation services will be in place during the event.

 The organisers are working to make this event virtually accessible via livestream, recording, and sharing of slides and other research materials.
 If accepted, the applicant agrees to deposit any slides used in the presentation.
 If the presentation is held in the main auditorium, the presenter will appear in a livestream.
 Should you prefer not to be filmed, please indicate this in your abstract.

 Please submit your proposal before the deadline via this form: [http://bit.ly/dhlibcfp](http://bit.ly/dhlibcfp)

 ### Timeline
-**Deadline proposals:** 01-05-2019 23:59 CET
+**Deadline for proposals:** 01-05-2019 23:59 CET

 **Notification of acceptance:** 24-05-2019

-If you have any questions, please contact ---
+### Contact
+For questions regarding the programme, please contact Sarah Potvin (spotvin[at]library.tamu.edu)

+For questions regarding the local organization, please contact Lotte Wilms (lotte.wilms[at]kb.nl)